teociaps/azdo-workitem-decomposer/CODE_OF_CONDUCT.md

 ## Our Pledge

-As contributors and maintainers of the Azure DevOps Work Item Decompose extension, we pledge to make participation in our project a harassment-free experience for everyone, regardless of background or identity.
+As contributors and maintainers of the Azure DevOps Work Item Decomposer extension, we pledge to make participation in our project a harassment-free experience for everyone, regardless of background or identity.

 ## Our Standards